NannanSun0672/Analysis-for-indexes-of-scientific-research-papers/README.md

 1. Data

-   Liver fibrosis downloads from pubmed
+   Liver fibrosis data was downloaded from pubmed

 2. Objective